sgb-io/fta/README.md

 # Features

-For conveinience, FTA generates a single `Maintainability` score that serves as a general, overall indication of the quality of a particular TypeScript file.
+For conveinience, FTA generates a single `FTA Score` that serves as a general, overall indication of the quality of a particular TypeScript file.

 That said, all metrics are exposed and it is up to users to decide how it's metrics can enhance productivity for your team.